alembic/alembic/doc/source/abcview.rst

 AbcView is a graphical PyQt-based Alembic inspection and visualization tool.
-It offers a number of widgets to help you inspect and visualize your Alembic data, including:
+It offers a number of widgets to help you inspect and visualize your Alembic data, as well as assemble hierarchical scenes.

-    * Object, property, sample and value widgets,
+    * Object, property, sample and value widgets
-    * The viewer widget renders the scene using AbcOpenGL,
-    * Playback or step through animation using the Timeline widget,
+    * Playback or step through animation using the Timeline widget
-    * Hierarchical scene assembly (save scenes to json),
+    * Hierarchical scene assembly (with standard JSON output)
-    * And a Python console for closer inspection of Alembic objects.
+    * A Python console for closer inspection of Alembic objects
+    * GL viewer widget using AbcOpenGL lib
+    * Varying GL modes for rendering objects (box, fill, line, point)

 .. image:: abcview.png
-   :width: 640
+   :width: 800
    :align: center

 Requirements